Frequently Asked Questions

-When someone is sued and a judgment is placed against him/her, any real estate he or she owns may become security for the debt.
-This causes a ‘cloud on title’ and until this matter is completely disposed of a policy will not be issued.
+When someone is sued, and a judgment is placed against him/her, any real estate he or she owns may become security for the debt.
+This causes a ‘cloud on title’ and until this matter is completely disposed of a title insurance policy will not be issued.

 What issues with taxes could be related to a property?

-Taxes that have not been paid are the first lien on the property.
-It is best to know about this before purchase, so that the current owner (and representative) can properly deal with them prior to sale.
+Unpaid taxes are the first lien on a property.
+It is crucial to know about this before purchase so that the current owner can properly dispose of them prior to sale.

 Do other people/companies have legal rights to this property?

 There are many ways that another entity could have some kind of right to the property – easements, air rights, mineral rights, to name a few.
-Previous owners could have given or sold these which would then possibly pass along to new owners.
+Previous owners could have sold or given these rights which would then possibly be passed along to new owners.

 Who in a corporation has the right to sell a property?

-A corporation has rules and laws that govern their business.
-It is important to ensure that the proper procedures are followed so that any sale is legal and binding.
-In addition, if the corporation is involved in any other legal situation including, bankruptcy or receivership, further research and documentation will be required.
+A corporation has rules and regulations that govern their business.
+It is important to ensure that proper procedures are followed so that any sale of property is legal and binding.
+In addition, if the corporation is involved in any other legal situation including bankruptcy or receivership, further research and documentation will be required.